Travel – What places are on your Bucket List?

 It was great.
 Corinth was great.
 Being here was great.
 I just loved it.

-I can’t believe I even like historical places, but some are more special than others.
+I can’t believe that I even like historical places, but some are more special than others.

 And – as we leave we find our own life-size picture frame says Explorason.